michaelliao/itranswarp/README.md

 ### Deploy

 iTranswarp is deployed by Ansible.
-Scripts is ready for Ubuntu Server 18.04 x64.
+Scripts is ready for Ubuntu Server 18.04 or CentOS 7/8.

 Deploy script: